fishinwind/workshop/rst/Block_1/class-1.rst

 To install the VM:

  #.
 Download VirtualBox from virtualbox.org

  #.
 Open VirtualBox.
 Click "New" in the upper left corner.

  #.
 In the "Name" field, type bio-workshop.
 For "Type" select Linux.
+For
-For "Version"  select Ubuntu.
+    "Version"  select Ubuntu.
 Click continue.

  #.
 Allocate an amount of memory that keeps the bar in the green zone.
     2048MB is a nice number.
 Click continue.

  #.
 Click the "Use an existing virtual hard drive file" radio button.
     Click the folder icon.
 Select the .vdi file provided on your USB stick.

  #.
 Click create.

  #.
-Bask in glory.
+Press the "Start" button.

 Important Directories
 =====================